nicolalenee/nicolalenee/README.md

 [
 ![github](https://user-images.githubusercontent.com/86696492/205133081-cb5c8cb4-4922-4ce4-9e6a-9ca3e1c499ad.png)
 ](url)
 👋 Hey there!
 My name's Nicola!
 I am a full stack developer who works in the MERN stack.
 I have a passion for imagining things I would like to build and making those ideas come to life.
 I love to learn new things and growing that knowledge over time.
 When I got the urge to learn how to code, I immediately knew that I had stumbled upon something that would change the way I viewed my career aspirations forever.
-I'm enthusiastic about my upcoming opportunities to evolve as a developer.
+I'm enthusiastic about my upcoming opportunities to evolve as a developer!

 **So... how did I get here?**